Structured deposit plans

 - as a cash Individual Savings Account (ISA)

 Plans can be designed to offer a range of payoff profiles to meet investors’ requirements.
 The main options tend to be:

 Growth – aims to deliver a growth payment linked to the performance of the underlying asset along with the repayment of the initial deposit at the end of the term

 Income – aims to provide an income throughout the term, linked to the performance of the underlying asset, with the repayment of the initial deposit at the end of the term

 Kick-out - offers the potential for the plan to mature early depending on the performance of the underlying asset, along with the repayment of the initial deposit.

 Where a customer has invested in a structured deposit plan and the Deposit Taker fails to make the payments of interest and/or capital repayment due in the event of their default, the customer may have an eligible claim to recover any resulting losses from the FSCS.
 The Deposit Taker has to be a participant in the FSCS.

 Whether investors are eligible to make a claim under the FSCS will depend on various factors, including the size of the relevant deposits, the size of any other deposits they hold with the same counterparty and the laws and regulations applicable to the relevant financial institution (which may vary depending on where they are based).
 If we act as bare trustee we may, depending on the laws, regulations and the facts at the time, make a claim on an investor’s behalf.

-The compensation limit is currently £85,000 per person and this applies to all deposits held with the Deposit Taker and any other member of the counterparties group included under the same FSA number.
+The compensation limit is currently £85,000 per person and this applies to all deposits held with the Deposit Taker and any other member of the counterparties group included under the same Financial Registration Number.
 Investors would not be covered for any excess amount over the compensation limit of £85,000.
 If a Plan is taken in joint names the compensation limit would apply to each investor.
 You can get more information about compensation arrangements from the FSCS.